softcover/softcover_book/chapters/getting_started.md

 The Softcover production toolchain and publishing platform are especially designed to help authors make the transition from "writing a book" to "building a business," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):

 1. Make ebooks, screencasts, etc.
-2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles
+2. Sell HTML and ebooks and multiple product bundles
 3. Profit!!!

 \noindent Of course, it's not necessary to follow the Three Step Plan\texttrademark\ exactly, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
-In particular, as indicated by the "optional" note in Step 2, adopting the [*Ruby on Rails Tutorial* book](https://www.railstutorial.org/book)'s practice of releasing a free HTML version is not required.
-Softcover authors are certainly encouraged to make the HTML versions of their books free---both as a marketing tool and because it's [awesome](http://breadpig.com/products/awesomesauce)---but Softcover allows the HTML to be placed behind paywalls as well.

 \begin{aside}
 \label{aside:softcover_uses}